gradle/gradle/design-docs/unified-configuration-and-task-model.md

 ## Story: DSL model rule uses extension as rule input

+## Story: Make public the Model DSL

+- Document how to use the DSL, include samples.

-## Story: Make public the Model DSL and plugin rules mechanism
+## Story: Make public the plugin rules mechanism

-- Document how to use the DSL and plugin mechanism, include samples.
+- Document how to use plugin mechanism, include samples.
 - Indicate on `PluginAware` and `PluginContainer` what the conditions are for the plugin target to be able to take model rule plugins

 ### Open issues